 Our final meal was simple, yet deeply satisfying, exactly how I felt about the trip itself.

-Make appointments and schedule tours at wineries that you would like to visit, especially in their main seasons of the Spring and Fall.
+Make appointments and schedule tours at wineries that you would like to visit ahead of time, especially in their main seasons of the spring and fall.
 Book lunches at a handful of wineries as well so that you can taste and eat at the same time, which takes the guesswork out of finding food in remote locations after your hunger has kicked in after a long morning of wine tasting.

 Stay at boutique agriturismos on vineyards for the holistic wine experience.
 Not to mention they often have the best breakfast spreads.